 Fenton is a somewhat small city located in the state of Michigan.
 With a population of 12,050 people and nine constituent neighborhoods, Fenton is the 96th largest community in Michigan.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fenton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Fenton is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Fenton who work in sales jobs (14.28%), office and administrative support (9.39%), and food service (8.91%).
+Unlike some cities, Fenton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fenton are a mix of both white- and blue-collar jobs.
+Overall, Fenton is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Fenton who work in management occupations (13.44%), office and administrative support (9.24%), and sales jobs (9.06%).

-In terms of college education, Fenton is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.46% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Fenton is somewhat higher than in the average US city of 21.84%: 27.00% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Fenton in 2010 was $22,851, which is middle income relative to Michigan and the nation.
-This equates to an annual income of $91,404 for a family of four.
+The per capita income in Fenton in 2018 was $30,945, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $123,780 for a family of four.
 However, Fenton contains both very wealthy and poor people as well.

 The people who call Fenton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fenton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fenton include Irish, English, Polish, and Italian.
+Important ancestries of people in Fenton include German, Irish, English, Polish, and French.

 The most common language spoken in Fenton is English.
-Other important languages spoken here include Arabic and Slavic languages.
+Other important languages spoken here include Polish and Italian.